CenterForOpenScience/cos.io/README.md

 - When a new page is published, a message will be sent to Flowdock to inform admins.
 Set the Flowdock API token as an environment variable.
 The format is: `export FLOWDOCKTOKEN='the_api_token_from_flowdock`
 - If need to export the Journal and Organization entries saved in database, run `python export_json.py`

+### Application Testing
+- Run all tests:
+    - `pytest`
+- Run specific test:
+    - `pytest test_view.py`
+- Run all tests below a certain path:
+    - `pytest testpath`
+- Run tests with names matching a certain string:
+    - `pytest -k stringxyz`
+- Run a certain test:
+    - `pytest test_view.py::ViewTest`
+- Run a certain method in a class:
+    - `pytest test_view.py::ViewTest::view_renders`

+You can also run Python's debugger with pytest:
+- Invoke the debugger on every failure:
+    - `pytest --pdb`
+- Invoke the debugger on the first failure:
+    - `pytest -x --pdb`
+- Invoke the debugger for the first three failures:
+    - `pytest --pdb --maxfail=3`

 ### COS is Hiring!